UBC-MDS/college_scorecard/README.md

 In the next iteration of this script, we will add in the following features, creating a complete set of features for our app:

+- <u>UNITID:</u> Unit ID for institution [Integer]
-- <u>UG: </u> Enrollment of all undergraduate students [Integer]
+- <u>UGDS: </u> Enrollment of all undergraduate students [Integer]
-- <u>SAT_AVG: </u> Average SAT equivalent score of students admitted [Float]
+- <u>ADM_RATE: </u> Admission rate [Float]

 #### Usage scenario & tasks / question to explore

 <u>**Scenario I:**</u><br>
 Sage is a high school counselor who helps high school students pursue higher education in several states.
 She wants to help students navigate post-secondary education.
 This includes helping students understand what size school is right for them.
-Using factors such as the student's SAT score and the state they want to attend post-secondary school in, she would like to understand how soci-economic factors change via school choice.
+Using factors such as the student's academic standing and the state they want to attend post-secondary school in, she would like to understand how soci-economic factors change via school choice.

 <u>**Scenario II:**</u><br>
 Mary is a policy maker in the Ministry of Education in the United States.
 She wants to understand the impact that school size has on many soci-economic factors for Americans.
 Specifically, she would like to know where she needs to focus resources for the highest payoff.
 Are the small schools in California suffering on metrics that larger schools are excelling in?
 She can work towards establishing programs that put more resources towards supporting these smaller schools.